MalTheLegend104/WallOS/documentation/General/code-style.md

 - Starting brace on the same line as the definition
 - A space should follow the closing parenthesis
 - The end brace should be either a part of the same line, or indented at the same level as the start of the definition.
-- Functions that take no parameters can either include `void` in the parenthesis or leave them empty.
+- Functions that take no parameters can either include `void` in the parentheses or leave them empty.
 - One-liners are allowed for functions that have a single statement.

 ```C